-Trotzky has never grasped the essentials of the Leni theory on the relations between the working class and peasantry in the Russian revolution.
-Even after October he. not grasp it, and he did not grasp it when our Party applie in fresh ways, or when our Party successfully manoeuvred the realisation of the dictatorship of the proletariat without paration from the peasantry.
-His own theory, which in opinion has proved entirely right, has prevented him from graing the Bolshevist position.
-If Trotzky's theory had proved entirely right, has prevented him from graing the Bolshevist position.
-If Trotzky's theory had proved entirely right, has been been and proved the second of the second control of the second rect, this would signify that the Soviet power would long su have ceased to exist.
-This theory of permanent revolution for does not trouble about the peasantry or provide any solufor the question of the alliance between the proletariat and peasantry, renders the labour government in Russia abutely dependent upon the immediate proletarian revolution in West.
-According to this theory the proletariat, after having ten over power, is plunged into the most hopeless contractions.
+Trotzky has never grasped the essentials of the Leninist theory on the relations between the working class and the peasantry in the Russian revolution.
+Even after October he did not grasp it, and he did not grasp it when our Party applied it in fresh ways, or when our Party successfully manoeuvred for the realisation of the dictatorship of the proletariat without separation from the peasantry.
+His own theory, which in his opinion has proved entirely right, has prevented him from grasping the Bolshevist position.
+If Trotzky's theory had proved extrect, this would signify that the Soviet power would long since have ceased to exist.
+This theory of permanent revolution.

+which does not trouble about the peasantry or provide any solution for the question of the alliance between the proletarizt and the peasantry, renders the labour government in Russia absolutely dependent upon the immediate proletarian revolution in the West.
+According to this theory the proletariat, after baring taken over power, is plunged into the most hopeless co-can dictions.
 Its power is limited by objective social difficulties